Michael Darlow: Show-business career

 After completing his military service, Darlow began work as a theatre actor.
 He appeared on television for the first time on New Year’s Day 1959, in a drama on BBC1.
 His first line of dialogue on TV was improvised because the actress in the scene went up on her line.
-He went on to act in several TV programmes during the late 1950s and early 1960s.
+He went on to act in several television programmes during the late 1950s and early 1960s.
 In 1959, he began acting in the West End production of the play The World of Suzie Wong, ultimately appearing in more than 800 performances.

 As a side activity, Darlow helped found a small company of actors who put on new plays on Sunday nights.
 The group was partly subsidized by the author C. P. Snow.
 It was there that he began to work as a professional theatre director.
 He wrote and directed a documentary film entitled All These People (1960) about the history of the city of Reading and then another, The Holloway Road, about that thoroughfare in London.
 Both were shown at Edinburgh Film Festival.
 During the early 1960s, he acted for about a year in the West End production of Bonne Suppe, a play starring Coral Browne.

 His first work as a TV director was for the BBC in Bristol, where he answered to John Boorman.
 He worked as a researcher on a documentary history of the trade-union movement.

 He went on to work at Granada TV, where he was the associate producer of Ten Days that Shook the World, a 1967 documentary marking the fiftieth anniversary of the Russian Revolution.
 It was the first television collaboration between Britain and the Soviet Union.

-After several long visits to the Soviet Union, he decided to do a TV documentary about the Siege of Leningrad during World War II.
-It ended up being a three-part 1968 series about three cities under siege.
+After several extended visits to the Soviet Union, he decided to make a television documentary about the Siege of Leningrad during the Second World War.
+The project developed into a three-part 1968 series about three cities under siege.
 In addition to Leningrad, it covered the London Blitz and the destruction of Berlin at the end of World War II.
 Darlow served as director and producer on all three parts.